 by Madeleine Marentette

 “You have to know where you are at in order to know where you are going.
-Meditation opens up the All-Seeing-Eye, the eye being the most potent transmittor and perceiver of energy.”
+Meditation opens up the All-Seeing-Eye, the eye being the most potent transmitter and perceiver of energy.”

-As I was reminded in one of my favorite books just today "Where there is no vision the people perish".
+As I was reminded in one of my favourite books just today: "Where there is no vision the people perish."
 Vision gives life, directs life, and realizes life.

 – Madeleine Marentette